themadan/amitness.github.io/content/pages/about.md

 <br>
 **Interest Areas**
-I'm interested in areas of *Self-Supervised Learning*, *Semi-Supervised Learning* and *Natural Language Processing*.
+I'm interested in research areas of learning from limited labels (Self-Supervised Learning / Semi-Supervised Learning) and Natural Language Processing.
 <br>
 **What I do**